Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Martin Perez (4-1) will take the mound for the Rangers, his eighth start of the season.
+- The Rangers' Jon Gray (2-1) will make his eighth start of the season.

+- He has earned a quality start three times in seven starts this season.

+- Gray has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent